 As a local event expert in Spain, Cititravel DMC would like to maintain you updated about the current procedures indicated by the Spain Travel Health portal.
 The Government of Spain has put in place a series of procedures to control the public’s health and the control of tourists arriving in Spain.

-However, Cititravel recommends you to always carefully check and revise the latest updates as stated on the website of the Spanish Ministry of Health.
+In any case, Cititravel recommends you to always carefully check and revise the latest updates as stated on the website of the Spanish Ministry of Health.

-Apart from a negative PCR-test upon arrival in Spain, visitors will have to fill out a Health Control Form before travelling, after which you will receive a unique QR code.
+Apart from the above mentioned requirements, all those who enter Spain from other countries, regardless of their nationality, age or any other consideration, must complete a Health Control Form (with QR code) before traveling, to take with you during boarding procedures and while going through health controls on arrival in Spain.
 The form can be found on https://www.spth.gob.es/ or you can simply download the app from the same website on your mobile device.
 We also recommend you to always check with your flight company what the exact rules and measures are, as these might change over time.

-Please don’t hesitate to contact our offices in case you have any doubts regarding how to organize your 2021 event safely in Spain or fill in the form below.
+Please don’t hesitate to contact our offices in case you have any doubts regarding how to organize your 2021 event safely in Spain (or fill in the form below).